 ## System Administration Groups

 These groups are essential for managing and configuring the AccessNow system.
-They require an assigned **Role** to grant them necessary system privileges.
-Additionally, they can also serve as Approver User Groups.
+They require an assigned **Role** to grant them the necessary system privileges.
+They can also serve as Approver Groups.

 {% hint style="info" %}